-Remember, the IMEI number or code, is the unique number that tells Apple if your iPhone is locked or not.
+Remember, the IMEI number or code, is the unique number that tells Apple if your iPhone’s locked or not.
 There are 3 ways to find the IMEI code on an iPhone

-In the iPhone menu, go to Settings > General > About.
-The IMEI number should be listed on the screen.
+- In the iPhone menu, go to Settings > General > About.
+You will see the IMEI number listed on the screen.

 The IMEI should be 15 digits long.
-It’s really important that you get the IMEI number correct because if you give the wrong number then somebody else’s iPhone will get unlocked and you won’t be able to get a refund.
+It’s important that you get the IMEI number correct. if you give the wrong number then someone else’s iPhone will get unlocked and you won’t be able to get a refund.

-It’s important that you know what type of iPhone you have, and what network it is locked to currently.
-Most of the sites have a cheap service which will try to determine what network your iPhone is currently locked to, but you will know because it’s the mobile network that you’ve been paying the money to for all that time.
+It’s important that you know what type of iPhone you have, and what network its locked to currently.
+Most of the sites have a cheap service to determine what network your iPhone is currently locked to.
+But you will know because it’s the mobile network that you’ve been paying the money to for all that time.

-If you are based in the UK then I would go straight to DirectUnlocks.
+If you’re based in the UK then I would go straight to DirectUnlocks.
 They have a great range of networks and have the best prices.

-If you are in the US or Canada then iPhoneIMEI is the best.
+If you are in the US or Canada then Doctor Unlock is the best.

-And finally, if you are outside the UK, the US or Canada then try Official iPhone Unlock
+And finally, if you are outside the UK, the US or Canada then use Official iPhone Unlock